danielpinelli/primers-design/README.md

 INTRAPOPMULMS2SN |       800 |    87757 | species              |    87757 | Mullus surmuletus              |    37006 | Mullus                         |    30854 | Mullidae                       |     2759 | Eukaryota                      | D | CATACGTATACTGATATA               |  0 | 41.19 | TAATAAATCGCTAGCGGT               |  0 | 50.30 |   140 | GGACACGATATGTATTAAGACCATTTTARTGATTCAAACCAATCRGGTCCAAAATCCATARAAGTCCCAGAAAACAGGACAGATAAAAAAGAAGACTCAAATAAGTACGAAATACCAAAAATACAAAAATAGAACTGATG | Mullus surmuletus mitochondrial DNA Dloop
 ```

-## Visualization with R of the ecoPCR test with ROBITools, ROBITaxonomy and ROBIBarcodes packages.
+# Visualization with R of the ecoPCR test with ROBITools, ROBITaxonomy and ROBIBarcodes packages.
+It is possible to obtain a representation of the ecoPCR results in order to visualize the target or non-target species that are amplified.
+It is also possible to observe if the nucleotide sites are well conserved in the primers within the target species (between all the amplified sequences of the target species).

-Use R on linux and install the packages.
+## Step 7: Use R on linux and install the packages.

 ```
 install.packages ('/root/.../ROBITaxonomy-master.tar.gz', repos = NULL, type = "source")
 install.packages ('/root/.../ROBITools-master.tar.gz', repos = NULL, type = "source")